-- 1. List and explain the fundamental concepts of a relational database system. - 2.
-Utilize a wide range of features available in a DBMS package. - 3.
-Analyze database requirements and determine the entities involved in the system and their relationship to one another. - 4.
-Develop the logical design of the database using data modeling concepts such as entity-relationship diagrams. - 5.
-Create a relational database using a relational database package. - 6.
-Manipulate a database using SQL. - 7.
-Assess the quality and ease of use of data modeling and diagramming tools.
+CO1: List and explain the fundamental concepts of a relational database system.

+CO 2: Utilize a wide range of features available in a DBMS package.

+CO 3: Analyze database requirements and determine the entities involved in the system and their relationship to one another.

+CO 4: Develop the logical design of the database using data modeling concepts such as entity- relationship diagrams.

+CO 5: Create a relational database using a relational database package.

+CO 6: Assess the quality and ease of use of data modeling and diagramming tools.